Connect kids with the nutrition they need after the school day ends.

-- An FAQ section on your website and providing state agencies and other organizations with information to do the same
+- A frequently asked questions (FAQ) section on your website and providing state agencies and other organizations with information to do the same

-- A direct link from your website to social media sites, including Twitter and Facebook
+- A direct link from your website to social media sites, including Instagram, TikTok, and Facebook

 - Information about afterschool meals and snacks posted on social media sites and shared with local leaders

 - Videos, photos, and other digital content shared with your online network

 - Facebook and Instagram ads, which can help to spread the word faster and further, that include your website, phone number, and a link to the FAQ document

 This serving model has been shown to increase Afterschool Meals Program participation in middle and high schools by 50 percent.